DustVoice/Brain/content/Brain/Coffee.md

 ## Water

 I always knew that water was important for brewing coffee.
-Even with [[Espresso|Espresso]], which has a much lower ratio of ground coffee to the final water volume, the drink consists mainly of said water.
+Even with [[./Espresso|Espresso]], which has a much lower ratio of ground coffee to the final water volume, the drink consists mainly of said water.

-But only after attending a long cupping session at my [[Maldaner Coffee Roasters|go-to roaster]], with the main focus of this session being brewing water, could I really grasp the impact of it.
+But only after attending a long cupping session at my [[./Maldaner Coffee Roasters|go-to roaster]], with the main focus of this session being brewing water, could I really grasp the impact of it.

 I then first started using Volvic, then proceeded with custom water, produced by mixing distilled water with a precise amount of minerals.
 I used [Barista Hustle's #4 water recipe](https://www.baristahustle.com/diy-water-recipes-redux/) for a long time, until [Lance Hedrick's YouTube video](https://www.youtube.com/watch?v=tiB6TpJRmOs&t=1792s) on that topic prompted me to experiment again.
 See the [[Coffee#How it's going|How it's going > Water]] section below for my current recipe.